nisithapurbora/analytics-ai/generative-ai-agent-oda/oic/oic.md

 ## Introduction

-This lab will take you through the steps needed to provision Oracle Integration Cloud Service and integrate OIC with the Weather API
+This lab will take you through the steps needed to provision Oracle Integration Cloud Service and integrate OIC with the Weather API.

 Estimated Time: 120 minutes